lnbits/peasy/README.md

 The model cannot run commands or edit files: it returns a typed action that Peasy validates and applies through NixOS.

+And because NixOS has excellent rollback support, if anything goes wrong, you can easily restore the system to a previous working state.

 ## Install on NixOS

 Clone Peasy beside your NixOS configuration: